• Skip to primary navigation

 On the other hand, Garam Masala includes warm spices such as cinnamon, cardamom, cloves, black pepper and nutmeg which adds a mild heat to the dish.

-Both these spice blends are widely used in Indian cuisine to enhance the taste of curries and other dishes.
+Both these spice blends are widely used in Indian cuisine to improve the taste of curries and other dishes.

 However, it comes down to personal preference as to which one is a better option for you.